klaviyo/node-klaviyo/README.md

     ]
 });

-//Get all of the emails that have been excluded from a list along with the exclusion reason and exclusion time.
+// Get all of the emails that have been excluded from a list along with the exclusion reason and exclusion time.
 KlaviyoClient.lists.getListExclusions({
     listId: 'myListId',
     marker: 'myMarkerFromPreviousResponse'
 });

-//Get all of the emails in a given list or segment.
+// Get all of the emails in a given list or segment.
 KlaviyoClient.lists.getAllMembers({
     groupId: 'mySegmentOrListId',
     marker: 'myMarkerFromPreviousResponse'